swooop-tech/go-krakend/README.md

 This repository is a sample project to simply test krakend api gateway with a very simple api backend simulation.

+Before running the krakend api gateway, make sure the simulated backend api is running first via `go run main.go`

-To run, make sure **krakend cli** is installed in your machine and run:
+To run the gateway, make sure **krakend cli** is installed in your machine and run:

 `krakend run -c krakend-config.json` -d